OXID-eSales/developer_documentation/update/eshop_from_65_to_7/upgrade-to-7.0.rst

       rm -rf source/tmp/*

 #.
-Activate your new Twig theme (APEX Theme) via:

-    Admin ‣ Extensions ‣ Themes

-to start using OXID eShop with the Twig template engine.
+To use your OXID eShop with the Twig template engine, in the Admin panel, under :menuselection:`Extensions --> Themes`, activate your new Twig theme (APEX Theme).

 #.
 If the shop doesn't work, update your code and modules according to the information under :ref:`update/eshop_from_65_to_7/modules:Adjust removed functionality`.